Abortion in Puerto Rico: Legislative history

 Abortion effectively became legal in Puerto Rico in 1937 after the territory's legislature repealed existing laws around reproductive care and treatment.
 These reforms included allowing interstate transportation of information about contraceptives and birth control methods, legalized contraceptive sterilization, and introduced a therapeutic exemption for abortions to protect the life or health of the woman who was pregnant.

 In 1964, there was a legislative effort to try to repeal the 1937 reforms by amending Puerto Rico's penal code, though it was only partially effective in totally criminalizing abortion; one consequence of these efforts though was it resulted in a large drop in the number of abortions performed in Puerto Rico.
 There was no move by the legislature of Puerto Rico to make abortion legal prior to the 1973 Roe v.
-Wade US Supreme Court ruling.
+Wade US Supreme Court ruling, which Puerto Ricans themselves had little to no political say in, as they do not have United States national voting rights.

 In 2012, the Puerto Rico Penal Code was revised in Section II, Articles 99 to 101 that relate to abortion.
 Changes were made that made having an abortion a felony.
 This legislation was largely pushed through by the New Progressive Party who were trying to win votes among conservative voters on the island, even if the legislation could not withstand judicial review.

 As of 2016, the law required that women seeking an abortion must have a pelvic exam performed by the doctor providing the abortion at the clinic.
 The law also required women have their blood testing for anemia and to determine their RH factor.
 The law also required doctors to offer any other exams or tests that may be needed prior to performing the abortion so a woman is fully informed, including a sonogram to determine how far along the pregnancy is.
 Prior to 2019, minors did not require consent before getting an abortion so long as the doctor had provided the minor woman with adequate information to allow her to make an informed decision.